TalBenZvi/Arkanoid-Game/README.md

 <br>

-- set values for a type of spacer and bind it to a symbol: sdef symbol:* width:20 sdef symbol:^ width:10
+set values for a type of spacer and bind it to a symbol:<br>
+sdef symbol:* width:20
+sdef symbol:^ width:10